 Dollar Cove

-Named after the coins found here from a 17th-century shipwreck, this beach is great for rock pooling at low tide takes dogs all year round.
-There are also toilets available and a cafe opens all summer long.
+Named after the coins found here from a 17th-century shipwreck, this beach is great for rock pooling at low tide - it's also dog-friendly all year round!
+There are toilets available above the beach as well as a café that's opens all summer long.

 Kennack Sands

 With the east of its two beaches taking dogs all year round, Kennack Sands has good surf, a nearby car park and a café making it accessible and great for families.
-Lifeguard cover every day over the summer.
-Keep an eye out as sunken vessels can sometimes be spotted at low tide.
+Enjoy lifeguard cover every day over the summer and make sure to keep an eye out for the sunken vessels that can sometimes be spotted at low tide.

 Coverack Beach

-A beach that mostly disappears at high tide but is long and wide at low tide, Coverack is postcard perfect.
-We recommend chips or ice cream sat on the harbour wall as the fishermen come in.
+A beach that mostly disappears at high tide and boasts a long and wide stretch of sand at low tide, Coverack is postcard perfect.
+We recommend chips or ice cream sat on the harbour wall as you watch the fishermen come in with their catch of their day.

 Beaches off the beaten track: